wp-plugins/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 1.6 =
+* We have included .po, .pot and .mo files in the plugin.
+The plugin strings can now be translated to any language using these files.

 = 1.5 =
 * A shortcode {{products.cart}} can now be added in the abandoned cart notification emails.
 It will add the product information in the email like Product image, Product name, Quantity, Price & Total.
 The shortcode needs to be added from the AC menu from the template editor.
 * The default value of the field "Cart abandoned cut-off time" in Settings tab was blank when the plugin is installed.
 This is now set to 60 minutes upon plugin activation.